What Are The Benefits Of Using Sunscreen Without Benzene?

 We think we have just what you’re looking for!
 Our Sheer Mineral Sunscreen Spray, SPF 50 is kid friendly and environmentally friendly!

 Our hypoallergenic formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
-What’s more, it’s made with the 100% mineral ingredients zinc oxide and titanium dioxide, leaving oxybenzone and octinoxate behind.
+What’s more, it’s made with active mineral ingredients such as zinc oxide and titanium dioxide, leaving oxybenzone and octinoxate behind.

 To dive even deeper into choosing a safe and effective sunscreen, keep reading and find out what to look for and what to avoid when shopping for sun protection.